LosWochos76/LpFileParser/README.md

 # LpFileParser

-This is a C# library to parse (LP files)[http://lpsolve.sourceforge.net/5.1/lp-format.htm].
+This is a C# library to parse [LP files](http://lpsolve.sourceforge.net/5.1/lp-format.htm).

 ## Usage